abidta/useipa/README.md

 `useApi` logs errors to the console by default.
 You can implement custom error handling in your component.
 The `error` property in `useApi` and `useFormApi` stores the error object for programmatic handling.

+## Contributing
+If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request on [GitHub](https://github.com/abidta/useipa).

 ## Conclusion